TanStack/table/docs/guide/expanding.md

 ### Custom data as expanded data

-If your expanded data is not part of your table data object.
-You do not need to use the getSubRows function.
-Instead, you should use the getRowCanExpand option in the table instance and add your expanded data within your table UI.
+In some cases, you may wish to show extra details or information, which may or may not be part of your table data object, as expanded data for rows.
+This can be achieved by using the getRowCanExpand option in the table instance and manually incorporating your expanded data into your table's UI.

 ```ts
 //...